 A notice must be posted conspicuously at every inspection station along the California border, in block letters not less than four inches in height, stating:

 In addition, any person who lawfully possessed an assault weapon or .50 BMG rifle prior to the date possession of the specific assault weapon or.50 BMG rifle became illegal, and who sought to keep the firearm, must have registered the firearm with DOJ within a specific time period designated by statute.
-Note that this timeframe has now ended, and DOJ is generally not accepting any new registrations of assault weapons.
 For more information, see DOJ’s website regarding Frequently Asked Questions About Assault Weapons and.50 BMG Rifles and see our sections entitled Assault Weapons in California and .50 Caliber Rifles in California.

 Our experts can speak to the full spectrum of gun violence prevention issues.
 Have a question?
 Email us at firstname.lastname@example.org.Contact